robcarver17/pysystemtrade/docs/data.md

 ### Writing multiple prices from CSV to database

 The use case here is you are happy to use the shipped CSV data, even though it's probably out of date, but you want to use a database for backtesting.
 You don't want to try and find and upload individual futures prices, or create roll calendars.... the good news is you don't have to.
-Instead you can just use the script [`/sysinit/futures/multiple_and_adjusted_from_csv_to_db.py`](/sysinit/futures/multiple_and_adjusted_from_csv_to_db.py) which will just copy from CSV (default ['shipping' directory](/data/futures/multiple_prices_csv)) to the database.
+Instead, you can just use the script [`/sysinit/futures/multiple_and_adjusted_from_csv_to_db.py`](/sysinit/futures/multiple_and_adjusted_from_csv_to_db.py) which will just copy from CSV (default ['shipping' directory](/data/futures/multiple_prices_csv)) to the database.

 This will also copy adjusted prices, so you can now skip ahead to [creating FX data](#getting-and-storing-fx-data).